Youth Leadership Program

 The Youth Leadership Program is a workshop consisting of eight one- to two-hour sessions that enable those between the ages of 14 and 18 to develop their communication and leadership skills through practical experience.
 The program is presented during or after school, or on weekends.
 In the workshop, young people will learn how to:

 How the program works

 Participants in the Youth Leadership Program are selected by a sponsoring Toastmasters club or by a cooperating organization (such as a school).
-The workshops are limited to 25 students.
+The workshops are limited to 25 students and are coordinated by Toastmasters members, with oversight from their club.
 Meetings are like Toastmasters club meetings in that there is an announced agenda that includes practice in parliamentary procedure, prepared and impromptu speeches, and the selection of presiding officers.

 Review the Interpersonal Communication Kit to learn more.